mbergenlid/scala-invariants/README.md

            def abs(x: Int) = if(x < 0) -x else x
                              ^

-Which is correct, since `-Int.MinValue == Int.MinValue`...
+Which is correct, since (for technical reasons) `(-Int.MinValue) == Int.MinValue`.
+Hmm..
 That's not good.

-We could fix that by not allowing `Int.MinValue` to be passed in, like so.
+We could fix that by, for example, not allowing `Int.MinValue` to be passed in, like so.

     scala> @GreaterThanOrEqual(0)
          | def abs1(@GreaterThan(Int.MinValue)x: Int) = if(x < 0) -x else x